oracle-livelabs/spatial-graph/spatial-studio/env-mp/env-mp.md

 In this lab, you will:

-* Deploy Spatial Studio from the Oracle Cloud Marketplace using Always Free resources.
+* Deploy Spatial Studio from the Oracle Cloud Marketplace.

 ### Prerequisites